FelixHagemeister/ML/README.md

-# Welcome to the course Machine Learning for Social Science (SOT863102)
+# Machine Learning for Social Science (SOT863102)

+Welcome to ML for Social Sciences.
 This repository contains slides and code.